pmitra01/pmitra01.github.io/_posts/2023-10-16-how-many-data-points-is-a-prompt-worth.markdown

 There are a number of deciding factors in this situation are
 1. Size of the foundation LLM: Literature demonstrates that the number of model parameters is correlated with improvements in prompting performance.
-In Figure 3 excerpted from one of the initial works in prompt tuning [Lester et al 2021][8], the authors show that while the advantages of fine-tuning over prompting are large for small model sizes (<10B), this advantage is lost as model size approaches 10B.
+In Figure 3 excerpted from one of the initial works in prompt tuning by Lester et al [11], the authors show that while the advantages of fine-tuning over prompting are large for small model sizes (<10B), this advantage is lost as model size approaches 10B.
 With these massive models prompting is sufficient for the LLM to understand the instructions and complete the task as per expectations, and engineering performance becomes comparable to that of fine-tuning and prompt-tuning.
 2. Does your task require specialised knowledge and complex reasoning? the more specific the knowledge required to